weinertmos/ForestFire/source/execution.rst

 By Executing `run_ForestFire.py <https://github.com/weinertmos/ForestFire/blob/master/source/ForestFire/run_ForestFire.py>`_ the algorithm starts.
 When a new feature set with good performance (top 5) is found, the current 5 best feature sets and the according performance are printed to the console.
 For each feature either 1 or 0 is displayed.
-1 means that the underlying MLA did "see" the feature, 0 means this feature was left out
+1 means that the underlying :ref:`MLA <MLA>` did "see" the feature, 0 means this feature was left out

 Naturally in the first runs there will be more new best feature sets.
 The longer the algorithm continues the harder it gets to find better values.

 The importance of a feature can be interpreted by looking at the feature sets that had the best results.
 If for example a feature is included in all best feature sets it has a high importance.
-If on the other hand a feature is never included, this indicates that the feature is either not important or is even a distortion to the MLA.
+If on the other hand a feature is never included, this indicates that the feature is either not important or is even a distortion to the :ref:`MLA <MLA>`.

 Example
 *******